 Case Studies.
 We prepare case studies to promote our work.
 We will always ask your permission if we want to use your case.
 You will never be identified in the report.

 Department of Work & Pensions (DWP).
 We sometimes recommend a 3-way call between you, us and the DWP to expedite or clarify your claim.
 We will only so this with your consent.

 We will never sell or share your data for marketing purposes.

-We may transfer the personal information we collect about you outside of the European Economic Area (EEA).
-However, we always ensure that your personal information receives an adequate level of protection and we will put in place appropriate protective measures to ensure that your personal information is treated by those third parties in a way that is consistent with and which respects the EU and UK laws on data protection.
+We may transfer the personal information we collect about you outside of the UK.
+However, we always ensure that your personal information receives an adequate level of protection, and we will put in place appropriate protective measures to ensure that your personal information is treated by those third parties in a way that is consistent with and which respects UK laws on data protection.

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
 We mainly keep your information for six years beyond the completion of our service, to protect ourselves from legal claims.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.